 Most burns are minor injuries that occur at home or work.
 It is common to get a minor burn from hot water, a curling iron, or touching a hot stove.
 However, some burns can be serious, and even life threatening.
 Follow the links below to find WebMD's comprehensive coverage on burns: how to prevent them, types of burns, what to do if you get burned, and much more.

-Burns and Electric Shock-Home Treatment
+Chemical Burns Treatment

 WebMD explains first aid steps for treating a chemical burn.